 Paddle boarding at Porthdinllaen

-During the summer holidays we’ll be offering stand up paddle boarding sessions at Porthdinllaen, through our partnership with outdoor activity providers, Llŷn Adventures.
+Every Thursday and Saturday during Whitsun and the summer holidays we’ll be offering stand up paddle boarding sessions at Porthdinllaen.

 Learn about this fascinating habitat and the interesting wildlife it supports as you paddle.
 As well as spotting some signs of the rich history of this bay, which was once a bustling port welcoming ships from far and wide.

-Sessions will run on Tuesdays and Saturdays at 10am, 12.30pm and 2.45pm between 16 July and 30 August.
-A session lasts 2 hours and costs £25 per person, (20% reduction for National Trust members).
+Sessions will run on Thursdays and Saturdays during Whitsun and the summer holidays at 11am, 1.15pm and 3.30pm.
+A session lasts 1 ½ hours and costs £30 per person, (there's a £5 discount for National Trust members).